will-em/line-detection/README.md

 ![Progress image](images/website.png)

 ## How to run & build
-If you want to run this app locally, start by cloning the repository by simply running
+If you want to run this app locally, start by cloning the repository by running
 ```sh
 git clone https://github.com/will-em/line-detection.git
 cd line-detection